Frequently Asked Questions

 A package of an initial meeting with parents and a shorter follow up meeting so your child can meet me is £75.

-Sessions cost £50.
+1:1 sessions with children cost £50.
 We will discuss during or after the assessment how many sessions your child will need.
 It is usually most helpful if we can arrange for your child to come regularly at the same time each week.
-Payment is due on the day of the session, by bank transfer or cash.
-Cancellations made within 24 hours of the session will be charged the full fee.

 I have a limited number of reduced fee sessions available for families on low incomes.
 Please contact me to discuss availability.